verlok/verlok.github.io/_posts/2020-07-02-aspect-ratio-modern-reserve-space-lazy-images-async-content-responsive-design.md

 }
 ```

-⚠ `aspect-ratio` is not supported by Safari yet, but it will be [supported in Safari 14](https://twitter.com/jensimmons/status/1275171897244823553) later in 2020.
+This is experimental and it has currently (July 2nd, 2020) only [shipped to Chrome Canary](  https://twitter.com/una/status/1260980901934137345).
+We still don't know if this will be supported in Safari 14, which announced support [only for mapped values](https://twitter.com/jensimmons/status/1275171897244823553).

 ## Conclusion

-We will soon be able to ditch the vertical padding trick in favor of implicitly or explicitly setting the `aspect-ratio` CSS rule.
+Will we be able to ditch the vertical padding trick in favor of mapped or explicitly set `aspect-ratio` CSS rule?

-Finally! 🥂
+It depends on what Safari 14 will ship and on how quickly Internet Explorer 11 will disappear from the market share.

+I'm not that optimistic but...
+Fingers crossed, developers! 🤞